- Amazon Q›

 Amazon Q Developer Pro and Amazon Q Business do not use your content for service improvement.

-Amazon Q Developer Free Tier may use certain content for service improvement, for example, to provide better responses to common questions, fix Amazon Q operational issues, for de-bugging, or model training.
-Content that AWS may use for service improvement includes, for example, your questions to Amazon Q, and the responses and code that Amazon Q generates.
+Amazon Q Developer Free Tier might use certain content for service improvement, for example, to provide better responses to common questions, fix Amazon Q operational issues, for debugging, or for model training.
+Content that AWS might use for service improvement includes, for example, your questions to Amazon Q and the responses and code that Amazon Q generates.

-The way you opt out of Amazon Q Developer Free Tier using content for service improvement depends on the environment where you use Amazon Q. For the AWS Management Console, AWS Console Mobile Application, and AWS websites, opt out by configuring an AI services opt-out policy in AWS Organizations.
+The way you opt out of Amazon Q Developer Free Tier using content for service improvement depends on the environment where you use Amazon Q. For the console, Console Mobile Application, and AWS websites, opt out by configuring an AI services opt-out policy in AWS Organizations.
 For more information, see AI services opt-out policies in the AWS Organizations User Guide.
 In the IDE, adjust your settings in the IDE to opt out.

 To access Amazon Q Developer in the console, you need to first log in to the console, and then ensure that you have the appropriate permissions to use Amazon Q Developer.
 You can contact your administrator to enable your account.
-Once you are able to see the Amazon Q Developer icon in the console sidebar, select the icon to open the Amazon Q Developer window, and then ask AWS-related questions.
-For more details, see Getting started with Amazon Q Developer—Your expert assistant for AWS or read the documentation.
+Once you are able to see the Amazon Q Developer icon in the console sidebar, select the icon to open the Amazon Q Developer window, and then ask questions related to AWS.
+For more details, see Getting started with Amazon Q Developer or read the documentation.

 You can access the Amazon Q Developer conversational capabilities available in the console on a mobile device using the Console Mobile Application.
 When using the Console Mobile Application, you get account-level Amazon Q Developer Free Tier limits.
 To learn more about the Amazon Q Developer Free Tier, visit the Amazon Q Developer pricing page.
 You will not be able to access the Amazon Q Developer instance selection in Amazon Elastic Compute Cloud (Amazon EC2) or the Amazon Q Developer network reachability analysis using the Console Mobile Application.